PeterBiber/viscomplexr/README.md

 complex number plane.
-While the main purpose of this package are scientific, educational and technical applications, the sheer beauty of phase portraits may be motivation enough to explore the fascinating realm of complex-valued functions.
+While the main purpose of this package are scientific, educational and technical applications, the sheer beauty of phase portraits may be motivation enough to explore the fascinating realm of complex functions.
 The package is embedded in the framework of R base graphics and allows for print quality graphics files.
 To a great deal, *viscomplexr* follows the conventions published by Wegert (2012).

 For a detailed step-by-step introduction see the package’s vignette.
 After installing *viscomplexr* on your machine, you can view the